-Gemma Ra'Star has been around horses her whole life from growing up around the Pimlico racetrack as a little kid to working with wild mustangs in New Mexico.
+Gemma Ra'Star has been around horses her whole life from growing up around the Pimlico racetrack as a little kid to working with wild mustangs in New Mexico and Colorado.

 Her self taught training started in 2002 in the Wild West of Northern NM.

 Since then Gemma's influencers and mentors have been:

 Local NM Natural Horsemanship Cowgirls, Cowboys, and Indians.